patrodyne/hisrc-higherjaxb/assembly/samples/employees/README.md

 ### Solution

 Although JAXB requires a top level XML element, it does not require the immediate, physical container to be a file.
-The message can be unmarshaled as an input stream from anywhere, etc. We use this observation to *contain* each XML message in its own `Base64` stream which can then be stored as a list of streams in one *meta-container* file.
-This example reads each line of an input file as a `Base64` encoded stream.
+Alternatively, the message can be unmarshaled as an input stream from anywhere.
+We can use this observation to *contain* each XML message in its own `Base64` stream which can then be stored as a *list of streams* in one *meta-container* file.

+This example ([zip][7]) reads each line of an input file as a `Base64` encoded stream.
 Each encoded line contains one `Employee` XML element; thus, each line can be unmarshaled and put into a list of `Employee` objects.
-Also, the list can be marshaled, encoded and stored as a single file.
+Also, the object list can be marshaled, encoded and stored as a single file.

-Create a Maven project named **Employees** using the standard file layout.
-This project includes:
+This Maven project includes:

 + An XML Schema file [employee.xsd][2] for the `Employee` model
 + A JAXB *binding* file [employee.xjb][3] for customizations
-+ A JUnit test class to demonstrate (un)marshalling
++ A JUnit test class [EmployeeTest][4] to demonstrate (un)marshalling
-+ Sample XML files with `Employee` data.
++ Sample XML files with `Employee` [data][5].
-+ The Maven POM file with `hisrc-higherjaxb-maven-plugin`
++ The Maven [POM][1] file with `hisrc-higherjaxb-maven-plugin`

 ~~~
 Employees